Piddig

-The town is known for its role in the Basi Revolt, led by Pedro Mateo, a native of Piddig.
+The town is known for its role in the Basi Revolt which was led by Pedro Mateo, a native of Piddig.
 Today, Piddig is known for its basi and for their sariwagwag, a dish made out of gabi leaves with fresh shrimps that are freshly gathered from their rich river.
 The municipio (town hall) is located on top of a hill offering panoramic views of fields and mountains.

-Piddig is the birthplace of Teófilo Yldefonso, a Filipino swimmer who is the first Filipino and Southeast Asian to win an Olympic medal, and the first Filipino to win multiple medals.
+Piddig is also the birthplace of Teófilo Yldefonso, a Filipino swimmer who is the first Filipino and Southeast Asian to win an Olympic medal, and the first Filipino to win multiple medals.

 Geography

-Piddig's terrain is hilly with rice plains interspersed in between.
-It sits at a higher elevation than most of the towns in Ilocos Norte.
-It is a great place for a day hike, if one does not mind traversing through rivers, forests, and fields.
+The Municipality of Piddig's terrain is primarily hilly, with rice plains interspersed in between.
+It sits at an elevation higher than most towns in Ilocos Norte.
+The terrain is ideal for hiking given its variety of rivers, forests, and fields.

+Piddig is situated 18.45 km from the provincial capital Laoag, and 503.33 km from the country's capital city of Manila.

 Barangays

 Piddig is politically subdivided into 23 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.